 Now that you have recorded sit back and watch yourself speak as you’d watch someone else.
 And try to be very honest with yourself in finding out what makes you feel that this has a room for improvement.
 Though that does sound quite easy but might not be as easy as it sounds, you need to have that eye for assessing yourself.

-Make a point that you are watching it with mere intention of finding flaws in it.
-And just to not lose the balance also reward yourself with a smile when you see your past self performing good.
+Make a point that you are watching it with the mere intention of finding flaws in it.
+And just to not lose the balance also reward yourself with a smile when you see your past self performing well.
 Get your own feedback.

 3. Talk to yourself

 This may sound crazy, but don’t you skip this one.
-May it not be aloud, but talk to yourself, having a conversation with yourself is a drill you can do without having any threat and confidence issues.
+It may not be aloud, but talk to yourself, having a conversation with yourself is a drill you can do without having any threat and confidence issues.

 4. Put yourself in a situation where you’ll have to speak